Making Waterproof Labels for Bottles: Factors for Water Resistance

 Your application process makes a major impact on your choice of adhesive, label material, liner, and more.
 That is especially true if your bottles will be wet going into the applicating process.
 A wet-apply adhesive is a must in these scenarios.
 You also may need to factor in your product as well.
 For example, acidic or oily products can wreak havoc if you don’t account for them in the planning process.

 Proper shipping and storage is another factor that can be easily overlooked.
-All labels should be stored in a temperature-controlled environment.
+All waterproof product labels should be stored in a temperature-controlled environment.
 Exact temperature and humidity levels vary based on your exact label, but too much humidity in a shipping truck or a warehouse will pose problems.
 Shrink sleeves are especially sensitive to humidity and other environmental factors, so make sure to keep them safe before application.

 Finally, you need to factor in just where your bottles will go once consumers get a hold of them.
 If your products are going to encounter ice buckets, coolers, or other cold storage places, you’ll need something stronger than a standard adhesive.
 A more aggressive, freezer-grade label adhesive will be able to withstand these conditions.